IasonArgyrakis/mg_cli/README.md

 ## The Vison

-Ditch the online module makers have one built in in your cli
+Ditch the online module makers!

+Have one built in in your cli

 ---
 ## Assists for Dev